Central AC Replacement Cost in 2021, A Homeowner Guide

 10. Tax credits and rebates for AC replacement

-Some energy efficient HVAC equipment qualify for energy tax credits.
-There may also be local utility rebates in your area for installation of high efficient air conditioners.
-For example,the EmPOWER Maryland Low Income Energy Efficiency Program (LIEEP) allows for low-income households to install energy conservation materials in their homes for free.
+Some energy-efficient HVAC equipment qualifies for energy tax credits.
+There may also be local utility rebates in your area for installation of high efficiency air conditioners.
+For example, the EmPOWER Maryland Low Income Energy Efficiency Program (LIEEP) allows for low-income households to install energy conservation materials in their homes for free.
 Also, sometimes manufacturers give their own discounts for higher efficiency systems.

 11. Permits and inspection